inclement/inclem.net/content/kivycrashcourse/3-more_interesting_widget_interactions.rst

 how we could create our own widget interactions in a useful way.

-I'm going to demonstrate a simple widget interaction by adding a `TextInput`, a textbox widget that the user can type into.
+I'm going to demonstrate a simple widget interaction by adding a :code:`TextInput`, a textbox widget that the user can type into.
 I'll then create a binding so that the Label automatically updates to match this text, so as soon as the user types anything the text is automatically propagated to the Label, which we'll still be able to drag around via